 Where to place the Access Point

-For in-house placements, the AC-Lite or AC-LR are most of the time the best fit.
+For in-house placements, the UniFi 6 Lite and the Long Range models are most of the time the best fit.
 To determine where to place the Access Point you need to keep in mind that the Unifi Access Point has a doughnut shape coverage with the Access Point in the middle.

-Also, try to place the Access Point in the room where the wifi is used the most and at least 3 feet away from other appliances that send wireless signals in the same frequency (cordless phones and microwaves for example).
-Also, large metal objects (fireplaces, chimney) tent to weaken the signal.
+Also, try to place the Access Point in the room where the wifi is used the most and at least 3 feet away from other appliances that send wireless signals at the same frequency (cordless phones and microwaves for example).
+Also, large metal objects (fireplaces, chimneys) tend to weaken the signal.

 Depending on your floor type you will need one for every floor or you can do with just one Access Point on the first floor or ground floor ceiling.
 If you have wooden floors, you could start with just one Access Point.
 Place it in a central location without any obstruction for the best coverage.
 When you have concrete floors, you will need to install an Access Point on every floor for decent coverage.
 The rebar and concrete weaken the signal too much for good coverage.

-So we now know what to buy, where to place it, but how do we install and manage it?
+So we now know what to buy, and where to place it, but how do we install and manage it?
 To manage our access points we are going to install the Unifi Controller.
 With the Unifi Setup Wizard, it is done in a couple of minutes.

 Step 1 – Unpack and Connect

-I won’t go into detail too much about the actual placement of the Access Point, the Unifi Access Points come with a perfectly clear installation instruction on how to mount the Access Point.
+I won’t go into detail too much about the actual placement of the Access Point, the Unifi Access Points come with perfectly clear installation instructions on how to mount the Access Point.

 Step 2 – Download the Unifi Controller Software

 The only disadvantage is that you don’t have all the insights that you get when the controller is running 24/7.
 Another option is to use the Cloud key, a small device that is bought separately for $ 90,- and that you connect to your network.
 When connected you can manage your network remotely.